 Chroma 8630 enables thorough testing of BMS alarm functions and protection mechanisms such as over-current protection, over-voltage protection, under-voltage protection, short-circuit protection, temperature monitoring, and insulation abnormalities.
 Its open-architecture control software enables integration of the real-time system, power equipment, measurement modules and various models such as vehicles, battery cells, and EVSE for comprehensive real-time dynamic testing of the battery management system.

-The communication interface supports the commonly used CAN, CAN FD and LIN protocols, as well as the .dbc files required for CAN communication.
+The communication interface supports the commonly used CAN, CAN FD, LIN, and RS-485 protocols, as well as the .dbc files required for CAN communication.
 The testbed's advanced test software adopts ASAM XIL as its interface for automatic testing, which records the monitoring parameters of the system after the completion of the automatic test procedure for subsequent analysis.

 The test interface allows the user to set the data collection time, display the value of each parameter (speed, voltage, current, input power, output power, efficiency, temperature, operation mode, etc.) in real time, and generate graphs and reports for each parameter during the test.